unbit/uwsgi-docs/asyncio.rst

    uwsgi --asyncio 10 --http-socket :9090 --greenlet --wsgi-file app.py

-(--asyncio is a shortcut enabling 10 uWSGI async cores, so you can manage up to 10 concurrent requests with a single process)
+``--asyncio`` is a shortcut enabling 10 uWSGI async cores, enabling you to manage up to 10 concurrent requests with a single process.

-But how to wait for a callback completion in the WSGI callable ?
-We can suspend our WSGI function using greenlets (remember our WSGI callable is wrapped on a greenlet)
+But how to wait for a callback completion in the WSGI callable?
+We can suspend our WSGI function using greenlets (remember our WSGI callable is wrapped on a greenlet):

 .. code-block:: python